 It’s important to let an Expert like one from Becht/Givens Service Experts in Louisville work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be fully content with our furnace repair in Louisville.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails